mongodb/specifications/source/ocsp-support/ocsp-support.rst

 ).

-In the case of a driver whose TLS library exhibits hard-fail behavior, this value MUST default to true.
+In the case of a driver whose TLS library exhibits hard-fail behavior, this value MUST default to true and a driver MUST document this behavior.
 If this hard-failure behavior is specific to a particular platform (e.g. the TLS library hard-fails only on Windows) then this boolean MUST default to true only on the platform where the exhibits hard-fail behavior, and a driver MUST document this behavior.

 tlsDisableCertificateRevocationCheck